TeamNexile/jk-workshop-docs/getting-started/map-first-steps.md

 ## Testing

-Testing is the most important phase of your level that should take you a **good portion of your time**; a good level has every single fall calculated, nothing is left to be random. [**Check out some more tips**]({{ site.baseurl }}/level-making/tips){:target="_blank"}.
+Take time testing your level.
+Have others also test your level to make sure you are achieving your intended experience. [**Check out some more tips**]({{ site.baseurl }}/level-making/tips){:target="_blank"}.

 To test your level, you can choose two different approaches:

 ### Setting it up once

-Choosing this approach is easier for starters since **once it's setup all you need to do is open the game** but can be annoying if you want to test multiple levels since you will **always have to modify the launch options** through Steam.
+Choosing this approach is easier for starters since **once it's setup all you need to do is open the game** but can be tedious if you want to test multiple levels since you will **always have to modify the launch options** through Steam.

 > If you want to **return to the base game**, remove everything from the **Launch options** and open the game.
+{ .disclaimer }

 1. Open Steam.
 2. Right-click Jump King and click **Properties...**